J. J. Jones (linebacker)

-Jerry Glenn "J. J." Jones (born June 7, 1978) is a former American football linebacker who played for the New Orleans Saints of the National Football League (NFL).
+Jerry Glenn "J. J." Jones (born June 7, 1978) is an American former football linebacker who played for the New Orleans Saints of the National Football League (NFL).
 He played college football at University of Arkansas.

 Jones began his pro career in 2001 as an undrafted free agent in Dallas Cowboys training camp.
 On January 16, 2002, he signed with the New Orleans Saints.
 In 13 games, Jones had six tackles (five solo).
 On April 26, 2003, Jones left the Saints on an injury settlement.

 In 2004, Jones played in nine games with seven starts for the Scottish Claymores of NFL Europe.
 He had five tackles and a pass defended.